sven337/wblg/_posts/2014-03-20-Automatic_lighting_in_bathroom.markdown

 Following my usual bottom-up approach, the question of **what can I do** comes *before* the question of **what will I attempt to do**.
 So let's look at how an automatic lighting system works!
 There are two big parts:

-1.detect the presence of a human being (as well as the absence thereof) 1.actually turning on - and off - the light.
+1. detect the presence of a human being (as well as the absence thereof)
+1. actually turning on - and off - the light.

 ## Detect presence